Recognition of prior learning (RPL)

 To determine the level of credit you'll receive towards your course, an assessment will be made based on an individual basis.
 The assessment takes into account prior learning and any hands-on experience in related fields where it is current and relevant to the learning outcomes of a subject.
 When assessing credit eligibility, there are three types of learning considered.

-Learning that involves completing credit-bearing subjects at an accredited tertiary education institution completed within the 10 years prior to your application for credit.
+Learning that involves credit-bearing subjects at an accredited tertiary education institution completed within the 10 years prior to your application for credit.

 Learning through education or training that does not involve completing credit-bearing subjects at an accredited tertiary education institution, such as professional development or workplace training.

 Learning gained outside of formal or non-formal learning, for example through work or leisure activities (e.g. charity or community group participation).

 Credit may be awarded for study or relevant work experience you have completed.
 Previous study maybe from Charles Sturt University or another institute.
 If you’re a TAFE student, read more about credit options for TAFE qualifications in the ‘Will my prior learning guarantee me entry?’ tab below

 Credit may be awarded for specific subjects, a number of electives or a level of subjects, meaning you could be exempt from completing one or more subjects listed in the course structure of your degree.
 Credit is generally assessed on an individual basis with each application, although some courses do have established credit arrangements.

 There are limits to how much credit you are able to be awarded.
 Check the Charles Sturt University credit policy for details.